dhaivat1729/FluxTensors/README.md

 To use these layers, you will need to initialize them in your CUDA environment and call the respective kernels during the forward and backward passes of your model.

-### Example

-Here is a simple example of how to define and use a linear layer in your model: